CPSC-1517/CPSC-1517.github.io/manuscript/webforms/tutorial-2-maptodb.md

 One of the big issues surrounding Data Access Layer code is the question of how to deal with translating null values from the database into our custom business objects.
 A number of strategies have been proposed in the past, but with the presence of Extension Methods since C# 3.0 and Generics , there is a quick and light-weight solution: Add new methods to the IDataReader interface.

 1. Create a new folder inside of the DAL folder of the NorthwindSystem project.
-Give it the name “Extensions”.
+Give it the name "Extensions".
 2. Right-click on the Extensions folder and select AddClass… .
-Name the class “DataReaderExtensions”.
+Name the class "DataReaderExtensions".
 Then, modify the code to match the following.

 ```csharp
 using System;